Tanks of China: Type 15

 The Type 15 is a lightweight main battle tank manufactured by NORINCO.
 The Type 15 tank's model first appeared in the exhibition Great Change: A Large Exhibition Celebrating the 40th Anniversary of Reform and Opening-up which was held at the National Museum of China during November 13, 2018, and March 20, 2019.

+Type 100

+The Type 100 tank is a Chinese 4th-generation main battle tank.
+The tank was first officially seen in public in mid-August 2025 during rehearsals for the then upcoming Victory Day Parade to commemorate the 80th Anniversary of the end of the Second Sino-Japanese War and the Second World War, and officially debuted during the actual military parade in Tiananmen Square on September 3, 2025.